giussepi/segmentation-co-training/lits17/docs/calculate_min_crop_mean.md

 This example shows the code to calculate a proper `min_crop_mean` for a LiTS17 crop dataset.

 1. Create your lesion dataset of `368x368x<original number of scans>`.
+In this example, we chose to only modify resize the height and width (that's why set -2 to the depth).
+However, `LiTS17MGR` offers more interesting options.
+You can review its documentation and applied the most suitable for your goals.
    ``` python
     import matplotlib.pyplot as plt
 	import numpy as np